NicolasCaen/up-bk-slick-slider/readme.txt

 Yes, you can configure the slider to display multiple slides simultaneously and control how many slides to scroll at a time.

 == Changelog ==

+= 1.7.2 =
+* Added: Editor preview now shows slidesToShow + 1 items in a horizontal strip, respects aspect ratio/slide height, and applies the gap spacing.
+* Added: New option `autoHideArrows` to automatically hide arrows when all slides are visible (with proper init/breakpoint/resize/window load handling).
+* Added: “Convertir en Custom Gallery” button for Meta/Post sources to build a gallery from current IDs.
+* Changed: Arrows start hidden on first paint when auto-hide is enabled to avoid flicker; JS re-evaluates after load.
+* Fixed: “Edit gallery” button opens the media modal correctly in editor preview.

 = 1.6.1 =
 * Correction d'un bug : import de  MediaPlaceholder pour l'ajout de post images